AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

 CoPilot Deployment Methods
 ---------------------------

-You can deploy Aviatrix CoPilot directly from any supported cloud service provider (CSP) marketplace, by using Terraform scripts, or by using the Aviatrix Controller user interface (available for AWS from Controller release 6.7).
+You can deploy Aviatrix CoPilot directly from any supported cloud service provider (CSP) marketplace, by using Terraform scripts, or by using the Aviatrix Controller user interface (available for AWS from Controller release 6.7.1185).
 Deploying from the CSP marketplace takes only a few clicks to provision and launch the instance.
 Since you must subscribe to a CoPilot offer at a marketplace as a first step for all deployment methods, this method is commonly used right after subscribing (see "Subscribe to a CoPilot Offer").
 If you are knowledgeable in deploying infrastructure-as-code using Terraform, you might find it convenient in some circumstances to launch CoPilot using a Terraform script (see "CoPilot instance launch using Terraform").
-Starting from Aviatrix Controller release 6.7, you can deploy CoPilot from the controller UI.
-This method can be used if you deployed your controller in AWS and will deploy CoPilot in AWS also in the same region/AZ as the controller (see "CoPilot instance launch from the Controller UI)".
+Deploying CoPilot from the controller UI can be done if you deployed your controller in AWS and will deploy CoPilot in AWS in the same region/AZ as the controller (see "CoPilot instance launch from the Controller UI)".

 Instance Configuration Details
 ------------------------------